jantznick/stagehand/docs/authentication.md

     1. Add new fields to the `User` model in `prisma.schema` (e.g., `firstName`, `lastName`, `avatarUrl`).
     2. In the OIDC verify callback within `dynamicOidcStrategy` (`packages/api/src/utils/passport.js`), expand the user creation and update logic.
     3. Map fields from the `profile` object provided by Passport (e.g., `profile.name.givenName`, `profile.name.familyName`) to the new fields on your `User` model.
-    4. This would allow Campground to have richer user profiles populated automatically from the IdP.
+    4. This would allow Stagehand to have richer user profiles populated automatically from the IdP.